Deemed supply invoices

 For B2B sales of goods, the place of supply is where the shipment starts.
 In a situation when shipment starts outside of the EU such supply is seen as out of the scope of EU VAT.
 That means that there is no need to issue a VAT invoice between the Seller and Marketplace for the import of low-value goods.
 As a Seller, you need to attach a commercial invoice to the parcel but it is not a VAT invoice.

 When a non-UK business uses Marketplace to sell goods to private individuals, such supply is split into two transactions: first B2B between Seller and Marketplace and second B2C between a marketplace and a final customer.
 How to document the first transaction?

 There is no obligation for a Seller to issue an invoice for B2B deemed supply.
 But if a seller chooses to issue an invoice there are several requirements:

-Note that deemed supply in the UK is zero-rated in contrast to EU (exempt).
+- Note that deemed supply in the UK is zero-rated in contrast to the EU (exempt).
 That means that you must state the VAT rate of 0% in your invoice.
 You may issue a consolidated invoice for a month.
-Because VAT invoice needs to be issued within 30 days from sale.
+Because a VAT invoice needs to be issued within 30 days of the sale.

 4. Import into Great Britain under £135 + 20% VAT (deemed supply)